 Product support is all about access to expertise when you need it – and you will.
 Software is complex and expert level knowledge is learned over a long time.
 For example, what would happen if your key development resources moved to another organization?
 Recently this happened to one of our customers and we become the “glue” that bridged their implementation to the new team.
 We view our staff as an adjunct to our customers own technical resources.

 So why pay for software?
-When you knock on the support door you want someone to answer and say, “How can I help?”
+So when you knock on the support door someone answers and says, “How can I help?”

 To learn more about how S4S can add value to your business please contact us for more information.